-1.0 Introduction
+1.0 INTRODUCTION

 Please read all instructions prior to install.
-You have purchased what we at Painless Performance Products, Inc. believe to be the most up-to-date and easiest -to-install automotive fuel injection harness on the market.
+You have purchased what we at Painless Performance Products, Inc. believe to be the most up-to-date and easiest-to-install automotive fuel injection kit on the market.
 It is designed for easy installation, even if you have no electrical experience.

-This harness is designed to be a complete system for fuel injection on all General Motors stock tuned port injection engines.
-This includes all wiring that is needed by the computer to run and control the fuel injection system.
-Please note that the PERFECT computer will not have the capability to control a 700 R4 trans. lock up functions.
-You will need to purchase Painless Performance part number 60109 for that function.
+This kit is designed to be a complete system for fuel injection on all stock General Motors LS-1 engine (non-throttle by wire motors).
+This includes all wiring that is need by the computer to run and control the fuel injection system.
+Please note that the PERFECT computer does not have the capability to control an electronic transmission.
+If you are running a 4L60E transmission you will need to contact an aftermarket transmission company for that computer and wiring harness.
+If you are running a 700 R4 trans. and would like to have the lock-up functions you can purchase Painless Performance part # 60109 for that function.

-Usually, the Computer, MAP Sensor, ALDL and Check Engine Light can easily mount under the dash.
+Usually, the computer, fuse block, relays, ALDL and check engine light can easily be mounted under the dash.
 Most of the wiring in the harness has been pre-terminated to the proper connector and all wire is rated at 275°F and has been GM color-coded.